Negrea-Andrei/Pokemon_Memory_game/README.md

 ## How to Play

-1. **Access the Game**: Open your web browser and go to [Game URL] to access the Pokemon Memory Game.
+1. **Access the Game**: Open your web browser and go to pokemon-memory-game-pi.vercel.app to access the Pokemon Memory Game.

 2. **Start Matching**: Click on Pokemon images to reveal them.
 Try to match pairs of identical Pokemon.